-19 Questions They Might Ask You in Your Exit Interview
+Questions Employers Might Ask You in an Exit Interview

-When you leave your job, the company may conduct an exit interview.
-An exit interview is a meeting between a company's human resources department and an employee who has gracefully resigned or been terminated.
+When you leave your job, the company may conduct an exit interview, which is a meeting between a company's human resources department and an employee who has gracefully resigned or been terminated.

 The Purpose of Exit Interviews

-Companies conduct exit interviews in order to get feedback about the job the employee held, the work environment, and the organization, and for details on why the employee is leaving, if the employee resigned.
+Companies conduct exit interviews to get feedback about the job the employee held, the work environment, and the organization, and for details on why the employee is leaving if the employee resigned.
 Exit interviews are a good way for companies to better retain their employees and reduce turnover, thus keeping hiring costs and the resources needed to find great employees low.

 Interview questions don't have right or wrong answers.
-The exit interview is your opportunity to give feedback on your job, on the company, and on the supervision you received.
+The exit interview is your opportunity to give feedback about your job, the company, and the supervision you received.
 However, it's important to be polite and respectful, even if you aren't leaving your job on the best of terms.

 What Companies Ask at Exit Interviews